Periwynkle/genesys-nlp-workshop/topic-models/notebook.md

 >>> tm = lda.LDA(n_topics=n_topics, n_iter=1500, random_state=1)
 ```

-Latent Dirichlet Allocation, and especially implementations employing the collapsed Gibbs sampler are computationally intensive and expensive procedures which can take long to train for large collections like the K-pop collection.
-Training the model for the K-pop collection for 1500 iterations and 25 topics take a little over an hour on a 2015 Mac Book Pro.
+Latent Dirichlet Allocation (especially implementations employing the collapsed Gibbs sampler) is a computationally intensive and expensive procedure, which can take a considerable amount of time to train when applied to large text collections.
+For instance, training a model for the K-pop collection with 1500 iterations and 25 topics takes a little over an hour on a 2015 MacBook Pro.
 Patient readers are invited to uncomment the following cell and train the model themselves:

 ```python
 >>> # document_topic_distributions = tm.fit_transform(dtm)